ucsb-cs148-s21/1pm-t6-ucsb-poll/docs/DEPLOY.md

 - **Running on Local Host**\
     cd into myapp and run: 'npm install' and then 'npm run build'\
     Go back into the root project directory and run: 'npm install' and then 'npm start' to run the project on localhost:8080.\
-    Note: You can run the front end and back end seperately too.
+    Note: You can run the front end and back end separately too.
+Just open two terminals and npm start in both the myapp directory and the rootdirectory.